School Heritage

 1945: Reopening of school after Second World War.

-1992: Official opening of new school building; accorded the Special Assistance Plan status.
+1992: Official opening of new school building; accorded the Special Assistance

 1995: Renaming of school as Pei Hwa Presbyterian Primary School.